Yam

 Care notes

-A tropical vine crop requiring warm conditions and a long growing season.
-Large containers (30 L) or in-ground with strong trellis (the vines grow 2–5 m).
-EC 1.5-2.5 mS/cm. pH 5.5-7.0.
+A tropical vine crop needing warm conditions and a long growing season.
+Use large containers (30 L) or in-ground with a strong trellis, since the vines grow 2–5 m.
+EC 1.0-1.8 mS/cm. pH 5.5-7.0.
 Temperature: 25–35°C (strictly tropical; the tubers rot in cold soil below 15°C).
-High light (DLI 18-28 mol/m2/day).
-Propagation: from small tuber pieces or the top portion of a harvested tuber (the 'head' with growth buds).
-Plant 10–15 cm deep.
-The vine grows through the warm season; tubers develop underground over 6-12 months.
-Harvest when the vine dies back naturally.
-The long growing season makes true yams impractical in temperate climates without heated greenhouses.
-For tropical aquaponics operators, yams in media beds irrigated by the fish system produce well.
-The D. alata (ube) variety produces the vibrant purple color used in Filipino ice cream, cake, and jam.
+High light (DLI 18-26 mol/m2/day).
+Propagate from small tuber pieces or the top 'head' of a harvested tuber with growth buds, planted 10–15 cm deep.
+The vine grows through the warm season and tubers develop underground over 6-12 months; harvest when the vine dies back naturally.
+The long season makes true yams impractical in temperate climates without heated greenhouses, but tropical aquaponics operators can crop them well in media beds.
+The D. alata (ube) variety produces the vivid purple colour used in Filipino ice cream, cake and jam.

 Notable varieties